richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 identity by performing the following actions:

-1. The client constructs a list of acceptable reference identifiers based on the source domain and, optionally, the type of service to which the client is connecting.
+1. The client constructs a list of acceptable reference identifiers based on the source domain and, if applicable, the type of service to which the client is connecting.

 2. The server provides its identifiers in the form of a PKIX